-Read the essential things to include (and exclude) here
+Essential things to include (and exclude) in your job description

-Firstly, before writing a job description you must analyse the role on offer, particularly if it's new.
-A job description should be rewritten each time the role is advertised.
-Use this as an opportunity to review the role and its responsibilities, and to reflect on any change in your business requirements.
+Firstly, before writing a job description you must analyse the role on offer, particularly if it's a new role.
+A job description should be rewritten each time the role is advertised to reflect any changes in your business requirements.
+Use this as an opportunity to review the role and its responsibilities.
 A recruitment professional will be able to help or even write a job description for you, provided you are able to furnish them with the required details for the position.

 What to include in a job description

-- Job title, department and to whom the employee would report.
+- Department and to whom the employee would report

 - Salary and benefits.
 Really think about what your company has to offer - you need to sell the job to the best candidates as much as they need to sell themselves to you.